tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Zero-RTT Data

-With the Zero-RTT mode clients can send data on their first flight ("early data") whereby the client uses a PSK either obtained out-of-band or as a ticket (i.e., one with the “early_data_info” extension) from an earlier exchange to authenticate to the server.
+With the Zero-RTT mode clients can send data on their first flight ("early data") whereby the client uses a PSK either obtained out-of-band or as a ticket (i.e., one with the "early_data_info" extension) from an earlier exchange to authenticate to the server.
 This early data is encrypted solely under keys derived using the offered PSK as the static secret.

 As shown in {{tls-0-rtt}}, the Zero-RTT data is just added to the 1-RTT handshake in the first flight.
 The rest of the handshake uses the same messages